-Thought leadership content is a term that, while not new, has been popping up quite a bit in the marketing universe as of late.
+Thought leadership content is a term that, while not new, has been popping up quite a bit in the b2b marketing universe as of late.
 When you think of a thought leader, you probably invasion someone that’s likely been on a TED Talk or some other influential being, such as Seth Godin or maybe Oprah Winfrey – and you’re not wrong.
 However, when it comes to B2B thought leadership, there is so much more to it than simply identifying someone as an influential being in your brand.

-What Exactly is B2B Thought Leadership?
+What Exactly is A B2B Thought Leader?

-B2B thought leadership is most easily defined as discussions and free deliverables that your brand produces and shares on a particular topic within your industry/niche.
+B2B thought leadership content is most easily defined as discussions and free deliverables that your brand produces and shares on a particular topic within your industry/niche.
 However, what sets these deliverables apart from, say, your standard blog post is that the content is purely educational and does not promote yourself, your brand, and your products/services.